user4223/ticket-decoder/README.md

 ### On host machine
 When opencv has to be built from source because of missing pre-built package for your arch/os/compiler mix, it might be necessary to install some further xorg/system libraries to make highgui stuff building inside conan install process.
+To get this handled properly, use the following conan config flags:
+* conf.tools.system.package_manager:mode=install
+* conf.tools.system.package_manager:sudo_askpass=True

-To get this handled properly, use the conan config flags "conf.tools.system.package_manager:mode=install" and "conf.tools.system.package_manager:sudo_askpass=True" as shown below OR install all required xorg dependencies manually.
+as shown below OR install ALL required xorg dependencies manually.
-For details about specific required packages please check the error message or see step "Install compiler and stdlib" in ".github/workflows/c-cpp.yml".
+For details about specific required packages please check the error message carefully or see the step "Install compiler and stdlib" in ".github/workflows/c-cpp.yml" for a list of dev-package names.
 ```
 apt-get install --no-install-recommends -y build-essential cmake git python-is-python3 python3-pip libgtk2.0-dev wget

-pip3 install conan==1.62.0
+pip3 install conan==1.64.0
 conan profile new --detect --force ticket-decoder
 conan profile update settings.compiler.libcxx=libstdc++11 ticket-decoder
 conan profile update conf.tools.system.package_manager:mode=install ticket-decoder